ji-zai/personal-site/content/essays/seek-truth.md

 For example, most people thought that the truths about rubber and metal were two "far apart" clusters of truths until we invented tools and materials that utilized both (like car tires).

 Then, they became more similar truths.
 When someone thinks about how to use rubber to get what they want, they're now more likely to think about the truths about metals as a way to reinforce the rubber in more useful ways. (todo: there's definitely a better example, but this conveys the gist of what I'm trying to get at).
-### Delusion compounds.
-(Use this to make the equation more accurate - reference the truths are clustered to show just how easy it is to climb the wrong hill).

 ### Everything changes, all at once, all the time.
 - Every component of the process, including what you want, is constantly changing, all the time.
 - Make the claim that this change is happening every moment whether you realize it or not.
 - This is an incredibly important point.
 It will be a valuable reference in the next section where I dig into the mind.
 - Wants evolve predictably.
-### Seeking truth is a skill.
+## Seeking truth is a skill
-Firstly, what makes something a skill?
-Why are the differences so pronounced?

-The skill that matters is experiential, not intellectual.
-You can't train this skill by simply reading a book or even listening to someone else's experiences.

-What are the aspects of the skill?

-- Accurately assessing the value of a truth. (i.e. correctly prioritizing).
-- Maximizing the speed at which confidence is increased while minimizing delusion.
-- Designing your wants to not limit your view. (this goes even further into designing your own identity to not limit your view).
-- Knowing when to shift attention to reducing effort (speed up iteration), and when to shift back to the core truth seeking.
-- Knowing when to stop generating predictions and go execute / knowing when to keep generating more predictions because there is a significantly better approach that is worth the wait.
-- Keeping your want consistent, or understanding when you don’t really want something and switching to something you want as soon as possible.
-  - You cannot truth seek effectively for wants you don’t really want.
-(This really needs to be expanded well - an important point).
+### Delusion compounds.
+(Use this to make the equation more accurate - reference the truths are clustered to show just how easy it is to climb the wrong hill).
+### Seeking truth follows the power law

-### Is there luck?
+### Skill vs. luck?
-(Reference: you are not a lottery ticket - I lean towards this as well, with a small caveat: it's healthy to delude yourself into believing there is minimal luck).

-This is actually quite tough to understand.
-There seem to be too many factors at play.
-But I do think you can show how the factor of luck reduces the more iterations that take place.

-This also goes into the nature vs. nurture debate: Even if you root out all the luck in the world, there’s still likely a factor of luck of birth: perhaps there are some who have different upper bounds in skill than others for reasons that we can’t yet see.
-It’s quite difficult to comprehensively make sense of this with our current understanding, but we can easily see the extreme cases: highly mentally challenged individuals will have difficulty in seeking truth effectively.

-Of course, we don’t know if that disability can be reversed, it may not be as permanently crippling of a disability in the future, as we continue to seek truth about the nature of the human experience: mind and body.

 ### What stops us from seeking truth effectively?
 - All the types of delusion